Japan's digital divas take to the stage, wow fans

 The only thing is, neither one of them exists.

-The green-haired "Megpoid" and red-haired "Akikoloid" are both completely computer generated, the latest in a line of popular digital characters based on a voice-synthesizing program that allows users to create their own music.
+The green-haired "Megpoid" and red-haired "Akikoloid" are both completely computer generated, the latest in a line of popular digital characters based on a voice-synthesizing programme that allows users to create their own music.

 They were the stars of a concert during the recent Digital Concept Expo in Tokyo.